 Developmental Screening - Each child is administered a developmental screening to determine the child's present level of performance in the areas of fine and gross motor skills, speech and language, concepts, behavior, self-help skills and social development skills.
-The results of this screening are used to identify goals and objectives for each child.
-This information allows the staff to work with the family to develop an individual learning plan and to modify lessons, experiences and activities to assist the child in learning and improving his/her skills.

-Developmental screening tests used in Head Start include the Ages and Stages Questionnaire
+The results of this screening are used by staff to identify goals and objectives for each child, develop an individual learning plan, and modify lessons, experiences and activities to assist the child in learning and improving his/her skills.
+Head Start screens children using the DIAL-4 (Developmental Indicators for the Assessment of Learning) as well as the ASQ (Ages and Stages Questionnaire) system which is Guam's mandated developmental and social-emotional screening for early childhood.